kubernetes-sigs/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 - *Type*: prefix-cache-scorer
 - *Parameters*:
-  - `hashBlockSize` specified the size of the blocks to break up the input prompt when calculating the block hashes.
+  - `blockSize` specified the size of the blocks to break up the input prompt when calculating the block hashes.
 If not specified defaults to `64`
   - `maxPrefixBlocksToMatch` specifies the maximum number of prefix blocks to match.
 If not specified defaults to `256`